no-go/RGBnotify2/README.md

 # RGB Notify 2

+THIS BRANCH HAS AN I2C OLED INSTEAD OF A SINGLE RGB LED.
+YOU CAN USE THE ATTINY85 AS TERMINAL.

 ![logo](app/src/main/res/drawable-hdpi/icon.png)

 This App is part of a small ATtin85 project.
 It sends a specific LED color code to a ATtiny85 and nRF51822 (UART) device: